 The first thing to define is the kinds of use cases you want your solution for.
 Do you need extra data, for example, for the following?

 Locate your vehicles and get notifications to help you act in time, in case they have been towed or removed.
-Knowledge is power, and knowing the location of your vehicles and being able to share it, is vital in fleet management.
+Knowledge is power, and knowing the location of your vehicles and being able to share it, is vital in vehicle management.

 Use a trip log, which has detailed info regarding events and incidents about your vehicles.
 For example, you may want to retrieve all the information you need about any business or personal trips, for deductible expenses and more.